synaq/api-quick-start/README.md

 ## Editions

-Most of SYNAQ's products offere different classes or levels of service, to allow the package to be tailored to the end customer's specific requirements and budget.
+Most of SYNAQ's products offer different classes or levels of service, to allow the package to be tailored to the end customer's specific requirements and budget.
 When a package is created, it must be assigned one or more editions, depending on the product.
 Plan based products (Securemail, Branding, Archive) require one edition.
 Mailbox based products such as CloudMail and Continuity may have any number of editions assigned to their packages, and individual mailboxes are then assigned to specific editions to determine their class of service.

 ## Organisational units (OUs)